gaslight/posts/posts/2013-06-14-an-autosave-pattern-for-ember-and-ember-data.md

 This solution has some significant problems:

-  * Everytime the user types a character an ajax request is sent to the server resulting in a flood of requests
+  * Everytime the user types a character an ajax request is sent to the server resulting in a flood of requests.
-  * As the user types, Ember throws errors saying that you can't modify attributes when a model is "inFlight"
+  * As the user types, Ember throws errors saying that you can't modify attributes when a model is "inFlight".

 Debouncing Our Save
 -------------------